No767/Kumiko/README.md

 - [x] Reddit support
 - [ ] Add support for a kana-quiz like system (Maybe use Tensorflow for AI and Machine Learning responses)
 - [x] JmDict Support
-- [ ] Reformat all the data that the API is giving into more human-readable data of json data
+- [ ] Reformat all the data that the API is giving (JSON requests) into more human-readable data and lists

 # Links